edgedb/edgedb/docs/stdlib/range.rst

 Broadly there are two kinds of ranges: :eql:type:`discrete <anydiscrete>` and :eql:type:`contiguous <anycontiguous>`.
 The discrete ranges are ``range<int32>``, ``range<int64>``, and ``range<cal::local_date>``.
-All ranges over discrete types get normalized in a way where the lower bound is included (if present) and the upper bound is excluded:
+All ranges over discrete types get normalized such that the lower bound is included (if present) and the upper bound is excluded:

 .. code-block:: edgeql-repl